 Contact an Experienced Gun Charges Lawyers

 Being accused of violating gun laws in Oklahoma is not something to take lightly, and it’s not something you should try to handle alone.
-The best thing you can do for yourself is to contact a competent and knowledgeable criminal defense attorney as soon as possible.
+The best thing you can do for yourself is to contact a competent and knowledgeable gun charges lawyer as soon as possible.

 My name is Angela Singleton and I am an Oklahoma City-based criminal defense lawyer, well versed in Oklahoma gun laws.
 Contact me online today for a free consultation or call (855) 205-1210.
 I’ll be happy to go over the details of your case and discuss how I can help you.